[58 PA. CODE CH. 65]

 C. Statutory Authority

-The proposed amendment to § 65.24 (relating to miscellaneous special regulations) is published under the statutory authority of section 2307 of the code (relating to waters limited to specific purposes).
+The proposed amendments to §§ 65.1, 65.4b and 65.24 (relating to Selective Harvest Program; All-Tackle Selective Harvest Program; and miscellaneous special regulations) are published under the statutory authority of section 2307 of the code (relating to waters limited to specific purposes).

 D. Purpose and Background

-The proposed rulemaking is designed to improve, enhance and update the Commission's fishing regulations.
-The specific purpose of the proposed amendment is described in more detail under the summary of proposal.
+The proposed rulemaking is designed to update, modify and improve the Commission's regulations pertaining to fishing.
+The specific purpose of the proposed amendments is described in more detail under the summary of proposal.

 E. Summary of Proposal

-The proposed rulemaking will not increase paperwork and will not create new paperwork requirements.
+The proposed rulemaking will not increase paperwork and will create no new paperwork requirements.

 G. Fiscal Impact

-The proposed rulemaking will not have adverse fiscal impacts on the Commonwealth or its political subdivisions.
-The proposed rulemaking will not impose new costs on the private sector or the general public.
+The proposed rulemaking will have no adverse fiscal impact on the Commonwealth or its political subdivisions.
+The proposed rulemaking will impose no new costs on the private sector or the general public.

 H. Public Comments